KSPC

-KSPC is a non-commercial college and community radio station based in Claremont, California, broadcasting at 88.7 MHz on the FM band and streaming online.
+KSPC is a college and community radio station based in Claremont, California, broadcasting at 88.7 MHz on the FM band and streaming online.
 It was founded in 1956 as a Pomona College student organization and later expanded to the other Claremont Colleges (7Cs).
 KSPC is funded by the Associated Students of Pomona College and other 7C student associations.

 History

 The station was preceded by KPCR-AM from 1951 to 1955, which went off the air after the Federal Communications Commission raised objections to its carrier current signal.

 KSPC's first broadcast occurred on February 12, 1956, on the campus of Pomona College.
 Station manager Ron McDonald and program director Terry Drinkwater launched the station with an anonymous donation of $4,000.
 In his inaugural address, McDonald laid out the station's mission: "We don't feel that it is the purpose of KSPC merely to duplicate programming already available on other radio stations, but rather to provide our listeners with a desirable type of programming not readily available in the area."

 KSPC was located in Pomona College's Replica House from 1956 until the mid-1970s, when the station received a major anonymous donation and constructed upgraded studios in the basement of Pomona's Thatcher Music Building.
 It remains there today.

 The Claremont Colleges' director of student media, Erica Tyron, has worked at the station since she was a student at Scripps College in the late 1980s.
 Since 1995, the station has hosted an annual CD and record expo.